 Favourite element: combinations of hydrogen and carbon between C5H12 to C18H38 long, roughly

 Patricia Clavin took her degrees at King's College London.
 She teaches at Jesus College and in the History Faculty at the University of Oxford and has a long-standing interest in the role of economics in the international relations of the Twentieth Century.
 She is currently writing a study of Human Security, in which raw materials play an important role, funded by the Leverhulme Trust.

 Favourite element: Cod Liver Oil (preferably manufactured in Norway) having developed something of an intolerance to past enthusiasms of wheat and rye.

 Hans Otto Frøland (dr. philos.
 1993) was educated at NTNU.
 Having constantly worked from the perspective of political economy his interest in natural resources relates to international commercial policies and international resource conflicts and wars since the start of the 20th century.
 He is currently working on concerted European efforts to handle its resource import predicament.

 Favorite element: recently moved from bauxite to soft commodities as sugar, making his life a constant struggle between preference and will.

-Ingeborg Guldal holds a Master's degree in Globalisation from NTNU (2009).
-In her thesis, she wrote about corporate culture at Hydro Aluminium Suzhou, China.
-Her interests in natural resources relate to Southern Africa, specifically the copper industry in Northern Rhodesia and Zambia from the interwar years to early independence, as well as the diamond industry in Botswana.
+Ingeborg Guldal holds a Master's degree in Globalisation from NTNU (2009), examining corporate culture at Hydro Aluminium Suzhou, China.
+Her current research interests relate to the development of the copper industry in Southern Africa, specifically state regulation of the production and marketing of copper in Northern Rhodesia and Zambia from the interwar years to early independence.

 Mats Ingulstad is an alumnus of the European University Institute in Florence (PhD, 2011).
 His interests in natural resources relate to US foreign economic policy from the mid-19th century, European integration and international institutions like the League of Nations and the UN.